tormach/example_robot_programs/trpl_examples/projects/desktop_image_path_extractor/README.md

 OR
 Command: `py -m pip install package-name`

-# Packages needed for this project to work
+# Installing packages needed for this project
  - ```python3 -m pip install PySide6```
  - ```python3 -m pip install opencv-python```

-# Future improvements (ToDo):
+# Future improvements (TODO):
 - Use QML for the UI so that it's easy to maintain
 - Have a dropdown of multiple edge detection algorithms (Currently using Canny algorithm implemented by OpenCV)
 - Add a path cleaning tool (It will be nice to be able to clean out unnecessary paths or points)